 Documentary evidence is introduced in the initial stage of ordinary proceedings by attachment to the pleadings.
-The judge will also
+The judge will also admit documentary evidence at a later stage to support unforeseen facts or to refute evidence presented by opposing counsel.

 4.11 Are alternative methods of dispute resolution required to be pursued first or available as an alternative to litigation e.g. mediation, arbitration?